 You can also connect the controller to a PC using an Ethernet cable.

 To connect the controller to the PC, do the following:

 Step Action

 1 Connect the Ethernet cable to the PC.

-2 Connect the Ethernet cable to the Ethernet port on the controller.
+2 Connect the Ethernet cable to either of the Ethernet 2 ports on the controller.